Six Transcribed Improvisations on La Spagna

 Since someone will probably ask: on versions 2–5, I played a Bob Marvin tenor at A = 466 Hz.
 On versions 1 and 6, I played a Monika Musch tenor at A = 442 Hz.
 Photo: Óscar Romero

-At the beginning of this article, I mentioned the importance of showing visual proof of the fact that real improvisation is happening in my performances.
-These transcriptions, along with the synchronised videos and the data contained in the different tables, demonstrate it.
+At the start of this article, I emphasized the importance of providing visual proof that real improvisation is happening in my performances.
+These transcriptions, along with the synchronized videos and the data in various tables, make that evident.

-May this article encourage other early music improvisers to share their work publicly.
+I hope this article encourages more early music improvisers to share their work publicly.

 —VP.